HobnobMancer/cazy_webscraper/docs/sequence.rst

 ``--kingdoms`` - List of taxonomy kingdoms to retrieve UniProt data for.

+``--genbank_accession`` - Path to text file containing a list of GenBanks accessions to extract protein sequences for.
+A unique accession per line.

 ``--genera`` - List of genera to restrict the scrape to.
 Default: None, filter not applied to scrape.

 ``--log``, ``-l`` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).